Welcome to the Friar Family, Class of 2024!

 New Student Change of Major Form

-- If you would like to change your major prior to Wednesday, May 27th, 2020 you can download the New Student Change of Major Form, please return the completed form: in person or by mail at Office of the Registrar, Harkins Hall 310, by fax at 401-865-1899, or by email at email@example.com.
+- If you would like to change your major you must do so by Tuesday, May 26th, 2020 by downloading the New Student Change of Major Form.
+Please return the completed form: in person or by mail at Office of the Registrar, Harkins Hall 310, by fax at 401-865-1899, or by email at email@example.com.

 - Your change request will be reviewed by the Office of Admission prior to it being completed.
 Keep in mind that your schedule is built based upon what your major is prior to your arrival for New Student Orientation.